aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

      1. Click **Create group**.
      1. Select the created user group.
 1. Click **Next**.
-1. Define resource visibility for the Apache Kafka topic catalog.
-1. Select **Project** or **Organization** visibility.

-   - **Project**: Users can view Aiven for Apache Kafka resources in the Apache Kafka topic catalog if they are added to the project.
-   - **Organization**: Users can view all Aiven for Apache Kafka resources across the organization in the Apache Kafka topic catalog, regardless of their access to individual projects.

-1. Click **Next**.
 1. Set global default topic configurations:
    - To use the default settings, click **Keep defaults** and review the default values on the confirmation window.